HabitatFramework/UserGuide/concepts/concepts.rst

 Interpretation Quality
 ----------------------

-Every priority habitat and potential priority habitat must be assigned a determination quality.
+Every priority habitat and potential priority habitat must be assigned an interpretation quality.
 This is selected based on an assessment of the quality of the original habitat type and it's relationship between it and the priority habitat type and also the age of the original habitat source.

 .. tabularcolumns:: |L|C|C|C|